HadarPur/NaturalLanguageProcessingIDC/Final Project/README.md

 Submitted as final project report for the NLP course, IDC, 2021

 ## Introduction
-The task of a question answering (QA) system is to automatically answer ques- tions asked by humans, expressed in a natural language.
-In recent years, plat- forms, where QA systems are applicable, have emerged on the web and gained in popularity.
+The task of a question answering (QA) system is to automatically answer questions asked by humans, expressed in a natural language.
+In recent years, platforms, where QA systems are applicable, have emerged on the web and gained in popularity.
 Related to the answering of complex questions, with subjective or ambiguous answers, there is a growing interest in understanding how semantic features can be utilized further to enhance the capability of the systems.
 Sentiment analysis is a natural language processing method used to identify and study the subjective information in texts.
 It is widely used for tasks such as interpreting reviews, analyzing social media, marketing, and finding customer opinions about products.
 The binary classification task of labeling a document as either positive or negative is called sentiment polarity classification, or just polarity classification.
-In this project, we investigated how question answering model can predict sentiment polarity classification only from the question itself, without any in- formation that contain sentiment in the question.
+In this project, we investigated how question answering model can predict sentiment polarity classification only from the question itself, without any information that contain sentiment in the question.
 In addition to the QA model, an additional baseline model, which consider sentiment, was implemented and used as a reference point for evaluation.
 The QA model were trained and tested on the popular Stanford Question Answering model by using Tweets sentiment data-set .

 ### Related Works